cloudmatrix/esky/README.md

 bbfreeze.
 Adding support for other freezer programs should be easy;
 patches will be gratefully accepted.

+We are tested and running on Python 2.7, 3.3 and 3.4

 #### Current Limitations
  - Cannot sign the bootstrap executable